HibiscusMC/docs/docs/hmcwraps/config/gui.md

 - `shortcut` - Shortcut settings (disable the shortcut by setting `enabled` to `false`)
 - `item-change-enabled` - If the player should be able to switch the wrapping item in the inventory.
 - `open-without-item-enabled` - If the player should be able to open the wraps inventory with the command while not holding any item.
+- `no-item-title` - (This option is not included by default, but you can add it to your config) This the title that shows when the option above is enabled and the player opens it while not holding an item.

 If you want to disable the shift-click shortcut for only one player, give them the permission `hmcwraps.shortcut.disable`.

+### No item options
+When `open-without-item-enabled` is set to `true`, one might want to show a different menu.
+This can be achieved by using the `n` and `w` slot options.

+If you, for example, want to only show an item configured when the player isn't holding a wrappable item, you can append `n` to the slot number.
+(Example: `45` -> `45n`)

+If you, on the other hand, want to only show an item configured when the player is holding a wrappable item, you can append `w` to the slot number.
+(Example: `45` -> `45w`)

+If you want the item to show in both cases, you can just use the normal slot number.
+(Example: `45`)

 ## Example
 ```yaml